hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

 - `*innerHTML` is a structural output directive that controls the inner markup of the host element.
 - For each render of the host:
-  - Nablla evaluates the expression on `*innerHTML` in the current scope.
+  - Sercrod evaluates the expression on `*innerHTML` in the current scope.
   - If the result is `null` or `false`, it is treated as an empty string.
   - Otherwise the raw value is passed to the global `html` filter:
     - `html(raw, { el, expr, scope })`.